What is Preventive Maintenance? Is it still effective?

-What are the advantages of using the Preventive Maintenance strategy?
+What are the advantages of the Preventive Maintenance Method?

 Advantages over the Reactive Maintenance

 So, you can save many overhead costs which came along with reactive maintenance.
 This includes the high cost of spare parts in case of emergency due to high shipping charges and high maintenance costs due to prolonged repair work needed.

 4. And your technicians will be safer while doing their work due to the pre-planned nature of preventive maintenance as compared to the reactive maintenance.

 This further gives a further edge to the Preventive maintenance over the reactive type of maintenance.